-The following risk factors should be considered by prospective investors in evaluating whether to purchase Autodesk Common Stock.
+The Common Stock offered hereby involves a high degree of risk.
+The following risk factors should be considered by prospective investors in evaluating whether to purchase the Common Stock.
 These factors should be considered in conjunction with the other information included in this Prospectus.
 This Prospectus contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act.
 Actual results could differ materially from those projected in these forward-looking statements as a result of a variety of factors, including those set forth below and elsewhere in this Prospectus.
-Some of these factors relate directly to the Acquisition, while others are present independent of the Acquisition in the general business environment of each of Autodesk, Discreet and the combined company following the Acquisition (the "Combined Company").
+Some of these factors relate directly to the Transactions, while others are present independent of the Transactions in the general business environment of each of Autodesk, Discreet and the combined company following the Transactions (the "Combined Company").
+The risks highlighted herein should not be assumed to be the only factors that could affect the future performance of Autodesk, Discreet and the Combined Company.

-RISKS RELATING TO THE ACQUISITION
+RISKS RELATING TO THE TRANSACTIONS

 Failure to Achieve Beneficial Synergies.
-Autodesk and Discreet have entered into the Acquisition Agreement with the expectation that the Acquisition will result in beneficial synergies.
+Autodesk and Discreet have entered into the Acquisition Agreement with the expectation that the Transactions will result in beneficial synergies.
 These include mutual benefits from complementary strengths in the 3D modeling and animation tools markets, the competitive advantages resulting from offering a comprehensive suite of integrated product offerings, combined industry experience and market knowledge and shared distribution channels.
 Achieving these anticipated synergies will depend on a number of factors including, without limitation, the successful integration of Autodesk's and Discreet's operations and general and industry-specific economic factors.
 Even if Autodesk and Discreet are able to integrate their operations and economic conditions remain unchanged, there can be no assurance that the anticipated synergies will be achieved.
 The failure to achieve such synergies could have a material adverse effect on the business, results of operations and financial condition of the Combined Company.